DiddiLeija/DiddiLeija.github.io/kofi.md

 I'm Diego, better known as... **DiddiLeija**!

 I'm a coder, drawer, writer, videogame player, food lover, etc...
-I like to do open-source stuff, create some comics, and help with anything else I could give.
+I like to do open-source stuff, draw cartoons, and help with anything else I can.
 I entered the Internet in 2021, when I registered to GitHub.
 Since that, I've been working on some open source projects, like [pip](https://pip.pypa.io) and [Nox](https://nox.thea.codes).